J: James - Jonathan

 Taffy still lives in Leicester and keeps in occasional contact with Pete Lapaque, Ron Marino and Robbie Brookside.
 With great memories of the business he still loves we suspect Taffy Jenkins dreams of the day he will receive another phone call from Brian Dixon!

-See Dave Cameron
+See the entry for Dave Cameron

 Black Butcher Johnson (Arthur Johnson, Darkie Johnson)

-See Johnny kwango
+See the entry for Johnny kwango

-See Alf Jenkins
+See the entry for Alf Jenkins

-See Golden Hawk
+See the entry for Golden Hawk

 A first rate heavyweight from Hartlepool who worked on bills throughout the north from 1946 until 1961.
 Ron was small as a youngster until he joined the Horden health and Strength Club.
 This built him up to a well proportioned, muscular teenager.
 He took up amateur boxing and was the middleweight champion of his station whilst serving as a P.T. instructor in the R.A.F.
 On leaving the army he took up wrestling and turned professional shortly after the war.
 For well over a decade Ron wrestled mostly in northern England and Scotland against first rate opponents that included the likes of Billy Joyce, Francis St Clair Gregory, Eric Taylor and Billy Howes.
 Following his retirement he went on to become a referee in Joint Promotion rings.